bytedeco/javacv/README.txt

  * Maven 2 or 3  http://maven.apache.org/download.html
  * JavaCPP  http://code.google.com/p/javacpp/

 To rebuild, simply call the usual `mvn install` command for both JavaCPP and JavaCV.
 By default, all the dependencies listed above are NOT required, except for OpenCV and a C++ compiler for JavaCPP, whose command line options can be passed via the `javacpp.options` Maven property, such as [http://code.google.com/p/javacpp/#Instructions_for_Android those required for Android].
+Please refer to the comments inside the `pom.xml` file for further details.

 Please keep me informed of any updates or fixes you make to the code so that I may integrate them into the next release.
 Thank you!